LJI-Bioinformatics/Excel-Reverse-Complement/README.md

 Refer to Excel documentation on how to install Excel Add-Ins.
 In Excel 2011 for Mac, the procedure is as follows:

- * Select 'Tools->Add-Ins...' and click the 'Select' button
+ * Select 'Tools->Excel Add-Ins...' and click the 'Select' button
  * Navigate to the .xlam file provided by this package and click 'Open'
  * Ensure that the add-in has a check mark next to it and click 'OK'

 ## Usage

  ### revcom